Need help getting funds? Lendtek matches you with lenders instantly

 Factor rates are a relatively new way of calculating fees, but they’re here to stay.
 Fortunately, as long as you’re aware of the few practices that can affect your savings, fixed fees are very easy to understand.

-Ready to tackle factor rates head-on?
-Start searching your funding options with our list of the best short-term loans for businesses.
+Ready to compare factor rates?
+Start your search with our list of the best short-term loans for businesses.

 Want to help shape the future of the Merchant Maverick website?
 Join our testing and survey community!